Rocket propellant: Gaseous propellants

 GOX (gaseous oxygen) was used as the oxidizer for the Buran program's orbital maneuvering system.

 Inert propellants

 Some rocket designs impart energy to their propellants with external energy sources.
-For example, water rockets use a compressed gas, typically air, to force the water reaction mass out of the rocket.

 Ion thruster

-Ion thrusters ionize a neutral gas and create thrust by accelerating the ions (or the plasma) by electric or magnetic fields.
+Ion thrusters ionize a neutral gas and create thrust by accelerating the ions by electric or magnetic fields.
+Ion thrusters have been used in multiple projects including NASA's Dawn and Dart missions and SpaceX's Starlink satellites.

 Thermal rockets

 Thermal rockets use inert propellants of low molecular weight that are chemically compatible with the heating mechanism at high temperatures.
 Solar thermal rockets and nuclear thermal rockets typically propose to use liquid hydrogen for a specific impulse of around 600–900 seconds, or in some cases water that is exhausted as steam for a specific impulse of about 190 seconds.
 Nuclear thermal rockets use the heat of nuclear fission to add energy to the propellant.
 Some designs separate the nuclear fuel and working fluid, minimizing the potential for radioactive contamination, but nuclear fuel loss was a persistent problem during real-world testing programs.
 Solar thermal rockets use concentrated sunlight to heat a propellant, rather than using a nuclear reactor.